Ostomy Reversal Recovery - What to Expect?

 clairebrownedelmar

 I'm wondering how the recovery will be.
-I'm be in the hospital for 2 nights.
+I'll be in the hospital for 2 nights.
 When I'm home, will I be able to take walks?
 How tied to the bathroom will I be?
 About how long before I have a regular poop?
 How long before I can be away from a bathroom?
 What kind of foods can I eat or not eat?
 When will I be able to go out without worrying about having problems?

-I'd be very grateful to hear of other's experiences.
+I'd be very grateful to hear of others' experiences.
 Thank you.

 gentlejohn